Cristóbal Otero

 Abstract: We study a regulation in Chile that mandates warning labels on products whose sugar or caloric concentration exceeds certain thresholds.
 We show that consumers substitute from labeled to unlabeled products—a pattern mostly driven by products that consumers mistakenly believe to be healthy.
 On the supply side, we find substantial reformulation of products and bunching at the thresholds.
 We develop and estimate an equilibrium model of demand for food and firms' pricing and nutritional choices.
 We find that food labels increase consumer welfare by 1.8% of total expenditure, and that these effects are enhanced by firms' responses.
 We then use the model to study alternative policy designs.
 Under optimal policy thresholds, food labels and sugar taxes generate similar gains in consumer welfare, but food labels benefit the poor relatively more.

-Press Coverage: [El País] [Pauta] [Radio Usach] [Chilevision] [America Economía] [La Tercera] [CNN Chile] [BBC Sounds] [DiarioConVos] [Cadena 3] [Canal de la Ciudad] [DelSol] [Infobae] [Esto No es Economía] [Pivotes] [Centro Competencia] [La Nación]
+Featured: [El País] [Pauta] [Radio Usach] [Chilevision] [America Economía] [La Tercera] [CNN Chile] [BBC Sounds] [DiarioConVos] [Cadena 3] [Canal de la Ciudad] [DelSol] [Infobae] [Esto No es Economía] [Pivotes] [Centro Competencia] [La Nación]

 Policy Briefs: [Ciper Chile] [Nada es Gratis]